Back

 1. Cart review - inventory confidence signal.
 Backend checks real-time dark store inventory.
 Items below a threshold (<30% remaining) are flagged with an amber chip: "Only a few left" - mirroring the signal already on the product listing page, now surfaced in cart context.

-2. ISST — the key interaction.
+2. ISST - the key interaction.
 For flagged items, a collapsed accordion appears: "If unavailable, auto-swap with [Substitute + ₹ delta]? → Toggle ON/OFF."
 Substitute is pre-selected by Zepto's recommendation engine (same brand, similar price).
-Toggle is OFF by default (respecting user autonomy — Nielsen #3).
+Toggle is OFF by default - user must opt in, one tap.
 One tap opts in.

 3. Checkout proceeds normally.
 User proceeds to in-app UPI payment.
 Substitution intent is stored server-side against the order.